Start My Answer

 What is Account Services?

-If Account Services has purchased an old overdue bill that you may owe, you're likely to continue to hear from them via phone and letter until the matter is resolved.
+If Account Services has purchased an old overdue bill that you may owe from these businesses, you're likely to continue to hear from them via phone and letter until the matter is resolved.
 Make sure that any collection activities are handled respectfully and don't violate the Fair Debt Collection Privacy Act (FDCPA).

 What collection activities violate the FDCPA?